Speak to an expert today 01270 440 341 020 3633 2107

 fire rescue team afetr being called by a fire warden to a business premises

-If a fire does occur it can be a fraught experience; some people may panic and forget where the fire escape routes are or what they are supposed to do.
-This is why a workplace needs a fire marshal to coordinate an evacuation and remain calm to keep everyone safe.
+If a fire does occur, it can be a fraught experience; some people may panic and forget where the fire escape routes are or what they are supposed to do.
+This is why a workplace needs a fire warden to act as a competent person, and coordinate an evacuation, remain calm and keep everyone safe.

 How Many Fire Marshals Do I Need?